Ivoah/python-tutorial/syntax.md

 ### Numbers

-Python supports most common formats for expressing numeric literals. `Ob`, `O0`, and `Ox` prefixes will create binary, octal, and hex literals respectively.
+Python supports most common formats for expressing numeric literals. `0b`, `0o`, and `0x` prefixes will create binary, octal, and hex literals respectively.
 Float literals can be written in scientific notation using either `E` or `e`.
 Any number literal can be written with underscores between digits that do not affect the value at all.
 Underscores are used solely to make reading the number easier.